 - Substrate helps to keep your plants and ornaments held in place.
 Bettas love to have plants in their habitat, so be sure to provide plenty of vegetation for your fish to hide in.

-When choosing a substrate for your betta’s tank, avoid picking something that’s sharp or rough, as that could injure your fish.
+When choosing a substrate for your betta’s tank, avoid picking something sharp or rough, as that could injure your fish.

 Décor: Plants, Hides, and More

 Although you can buy lots of quirky and unusual items of aquarium décor, an environment that looks as natural as possible is best for showing off your betta’s colors and glorious flowing fins.

 They will also prevent boredom from setting in, which is extremely important if your betta doesn’t’ have tankmates to entertain him.

 Also, live plants can provide a home for beneficial bacteria that remove harmful bacteria from the water.
-If you don’t want live plants, choose soft silk ones, rather than hard or sharp plastic ones that could inflict injury to your fish.
+If you don’t want live plants, choose soft silk ones rather than hard or sharp plastic ones that could inflict injury on your fish.

 Steer clear of plastic decorations or anything sharp or hard that could snag your betta’s flowing tail and injure him.

-LED lights are the best choice, as they last for a long time and produce a bright light that shows off your fish’s gorgeous colors.
+LED lights are the best choice, as they last a long time and produce a bright light that shows off your fish’s gorgeous colors.

 Making sure your pet’s new home is already set up and waiting for them is a major part of responsible pet ownership.
 Plus, it increases the chances that your friend will survive the transition into their new space.

-Clean the tank and check for leaks
+Clean the Tank and Check for Leaks

 The first thing you’ll need to do when setting up your betta’s tank is to check for leaks.
-To do that, put the tank in your bathtub or outside on a soft mat.
-Fill the tank with water and gently rub the inside with a soft cloth to remove any dust and bits of packing material.
+Put the tank in your bathtub or outside on a soft mat to do that.

 Never use any form of cleaning product on the inside of your tank.
 Cleaning chemicals can linger, potentially poisoning your fish.

-While the tank is full of water, check the seals to make sure there are no leaks.
+While the tank is full of water, check the seals to ensure no leaks.
 When you’re done, empty the tank.
 Don’t try to lift the tank when it has water in it.

 Pick the Place